cloudevents/spec/cloudevents/extensions/verifiability.md

 #### Consumer

-One requirement that both approaches—local signing and remote signing—have in common is, that a consumer must be able to determine not just whether a signature matches a given key, but also that the key from the signature is acceptable.
+One requirement that both approaches—local signing and remote signing—have in common is, that a consumer MUST be able to determine not just whether a signature matches a given key, but also that the key from the signature is acceptable.

 For example when a consumer receive a signed CloudEvent from their SCM system and inspects the DSSE envelope’s signature, it will need get the key for the given `keyid` and also make sure that this key is in fact belongs to the SCM system, and not to a malicious actor.